 - Passing out (syncope)

 Your doctor will ask about your medical history and perform a physical exam.
+A thorough medical history and physical exam can provide important clues about a chronic cough.
 Your doctor may also order tests to look for the cause of your chronic cough.

 However, many doctors opt to start treatment for one of the common causes of chronic cough rather than ordering expensive tests.
 If the treatment doesn't work, however, you may undergo testing for less common causes.

 - X-rays.
 Although a routine chest X-ray won't reveal the most common reasons for a cough — postnasal drip, acid reflux or asthma — it may be used to check for lung cancer, pneumonia and other lung diseases.
 An X-ray of your sinuses may reveal evidence of a sinus infection.